Alhadi1123/McPherson/README.md

 - Simulates the system's response to various input signals.
 - Generates **animated visualizations** of the suspension behavior.

+The aim of the project is to implement numerical analysis methods for simulating real-world mechanisms.

 ## Features
 ✔ **Mathematical Modeling**: Derivation of equations of motion using Hamilton’s Principle and Lagrangian dynamics.
 ✔ **MATLAB Implementation**: Numerical solving of equations and visualization.